VA will be investigated after ‘staggering accounts of racism,’ Sen. Warren says

 “VA does not tolerate harassment or discrimination in any form,” agency spokeswoman Christina Noel said in a statement.
 “The senators’ request to GAO is nothing more than a shameful attempt to besmirch the reputations of hundreds of thousands of dedicated career government employees at VA.”

-In 2019, the agency substantiated 70 claims of equal opportunity violations, Noel said in August, noting VA’s workforce includes about 400,000 employees.
+In 2019, the agency substantiated 70 claims of equal opportunity violations, Noel said in August, noting that VA’s workforce includes about 400,000 employees.
 The union represents about 270,000 of them, according to AFGE.

 About 40 percent of all VA employees are minorities, the agency said.

+AFGE National President Everett Kelley welcomed the investigation, saying the problem of racism within VA has been “exacerbated” under President Trump’s administration, which has tried to erode bargaining rights, the group has said.

-The police killing of George Floyd in Minneapolis in May prompted waves of reckonings over race and racism in the United States.
+The police killing of George Floyd in Minneapolis in May prompted waves of protests over race and racism in the United States.
 But VA employees told The Washington Post in August that racial tensions within VA’s vast network of hospitals, clinics and offices have been apparent long before this summer.

 In their initial request, Warren and Schatz described accusations of racism at multiple VA facilities, including at the Kansas City VA Medical Center in Missouri, where Black employees have held occasional protests over alleged discrimination.

-At an event to mark Juneteenth, a holiday commemorating the end of slavery in the United States, Black employees became “living display” pieces, performing as Martin Luther King Jr., Harriet Tubman and Floyd, according to two medical center staffers and internal emails obtained by The Washington Post.
+At an event to mark Juneteenth, a holiday commemorating the end of slavery in the United States, Black employees became “living display” pieces, performing as the Rev. Martin Luther King Jr., Harriet Tubman and Floyd, according to two medical center staffers and internal emails obtained by The Washington Post.

 One staffer, speaking on the condition of anonymity over a fear of retaliation, told The Post they were urged by senior leaders at the medical center to dress as their characters in period clothing.
 A spokeswoman for the hospital denied the employees’ claims and described the event as “voluntary.”

-Employees at various other VA facilities said they were passed over for promotions because of their race, found few non-White senior leaders at their hospitals and encountered the n-word openly in the workplace.
+Employees at various other VA facilities said they were passed over for promotions because of their race, found few non-White senior leaders at their hospitals, and encountered the n-word openly in the workplace.

 Geddes Scott, president of AFGE local 1988 and a practical nurse at the St. Albans Community Living Center in New York City, told The Post in August that he saw White and Black veterans treated differently while in crisis.
-Black veterans were tossed out for aggressive behavior that was overlooked for White veterans, he said.
+Black veterans were removed from his facility for aggressive behavior that was overlooked for White veterans, he said.

+“It’s unacceptable that veterans who put their lives on the line are experiencing discrimination and bias at VA,” Schatz said in a statement.

+In their request, Warren and Schatz asked investigators to determine whether racism impacts quality of care for veterans of color, how VA tracks and manages allegations of racism and how it assesses training on discrimination, among other issues.

 Read more: